 - Particularly check for any easements or rights of way that may be through the property.
 Even though they may have not been used for some time, their use by others can affect your rights as well.

 - Check that effective controls are in place and work has been maintained to control noxious pests on the land, such as rabbits and noxious weeds.
 Eradicating these can be costly.

 If looking for undeveloped land, check the following:

-During the conveyancing process of purchasing rural land, any unpaid or outstanding expenses relating to the property, such as rates and utility fees, are identified.
-These amounts become part of the calculation of the final figure which the purchaser is required to pay at the time of settlement.
+During the conveyancing process, any unpaid or outstanding expenses relating to the property, such as rates and utility fees, are identified.
+These amounts become part of the final figure.
 These are pro-rated so the vendor pays any amount owing for the period up until the date of settlement, and the purchaser pays any amount owing for the period after settlement.